5 Science-Backed Benefits of Intermittent Fasting

 It Reduces Inflammation

 We experience sporadic inflammation on a daily basis, from stubbing a toe to coming in contact with allergy-triggering dust mites.
 But suffering from chronic, long-term inflammation can lead to weight gain and unwanted belly fat.
-That’s where intermittent fasting comes in.
-A study from Obesity shows that fasting produces an anti-inflammatory effect on the neuroimmune system that a high-fat diet would otherwise prevent.
-To further fight against inflammation, incorporate these 30 Best Anti-Inflammatory Foods into your diet.
+That's where intermittent fasting comes in.
+A study published in Obesity shows that fasting produces an anti-inflammatory effect on the neuroimmune system that a high-fat diet would otherwise prevent.

 It Can Reverse Diabetes